rainbowbreeze/podcast_transcriber/README.md

 ```
 If the script is relauched, only new episodes are downloaded.

+Where to find podcasts:
+- https://pod.link/ is a good start.
+- Search for the podcast, open the `Podcast Republic` link, and in the Podcast Republic page, copy the "Open the RSS" link.
+- Use the link to configure the podcast source in the `podcast-downloader-config.json` file.

 ### Transcribing Podcasts

+The podcast transcription is done using [pywhispercpp](https://github.com/abdeladim-s/pywhispercpp), and should be able to leverage GPU on different systems.
 ```bash
 python trascript_podcasts.py --directory podcasts/the_bull --model medium --log-level info
 ```

 ### Command Line Parameters